 In general, every effort has been made to follow the text of the original document where possible.
 This includes capitalizations that do not follow modern style, and vice versa.
 This frequently comes into play in the Occupation and Condition columns.
 For example: “Grass Gang” or “a Sore leg”

 In order to facilitate database searches that do not adhere to the order of the original document, instances of a “Ditto” on the original document have been replaced in the corresponding cell with the thing copied.
 Example: If, in the Occupation column, Quaco is listed as a “Field Worker” and, directly beneath Quaco’s entry, Quamin’s Occupation is listed as “Ditto,” then Quamin’s occupation is listed as “Field Worker,” not “Ditto.”

 When the thing copied is an overarching description, the original has been followed as closely as possible while still maintaining clarity of meaning.
 If the meaning is not readily discernible, a brief explanation is offered.
 For example, see Hope 1788: On lines 22 to 107, in the Age column, the age range 20-25 is given; this age range is fairly self-explanatory and so can be listed as is.
 On lines 22 to 55, however, only one condition, “mostly able” is given.
 Because “mostly able” on its own would be open to interpretation — the question of whether the individual is mostly able, or the overarching heading is “mostly able” — an explanation is given, in this case, the condition column reads “listed under the heading ‘mostly able’.”

-Guesses are indicated with brackets and questions marks; the question mark always precedes the guess except in the Standardized Name column, where it follows.
+Guesses regarding the interpretation and transcription of the manuscripts are indicated with brackets and questions marks; the question mark always precedes the guess except in the Standardized Name column, where it follows.